 |Further details outdoors|

-Linen and towels are provided.
+• We provide towels for the house only.
 Please bring your own beach towels.

 However you want to spend your leisure time while on holiday in Cornwall, the county pretty much has it covered (except maybe for skiing!).
 There are tourist attractions to suit all age groups from families to grandparents, and of every sort from beaches to stately homes and gardens to full throttle fun parks.